LearnLib/ralib-benchmarking/README.md

     teachers/theories for types, etc.).
 3. **experiments** are organized in series in ```experiments/```.
     Series combine benchmark problems with a configuration.
-    The different series in this project originate from multiple papers on RaLib / register automata learning.
+    The different series in this repository originate from multiple papers on RaLib / register automata learning.
 4. **results** from running experiments will be stored in
     ```results/```.
 Results include logs and models from